 poodle

 Poodles are amazing family pets that love to snuggle up and keep their owners company when reading books, watching television, taking naps, or just hanging out.
+Although they're famous for their intelligence and elegant look, these dogs are complex animals with specific needs.
 But beyond the obvious behaviors that are observed, there are so many interesting facts about poodles that kids would love to know.
 They have a long history of being bred and groomed as show dogs due to their high intellect and trainability.
 Easily recognizable by distinct, curly coats, poodles have a reputation for being active and perhaps a bit unfriendly toward other dogs.
-Read more to learn more about the breed, along with some fascinating trivia.
+Read more to learn more valuable information about poodles.

 poodle